-Feast of the Epiphany, the new feature film from Reverse Shot, will have its NY theatrical premiere beginning 11/29 at Museum of the Moving Image.
+Feast of the Epiphany, the new feature film from Reverse Shot, will have its Los Angeles theatrical premiere:

 For ticket information and showtimes, click here.
 Q&A information and special guests to be announced.